-A Quick History of the Commerce Cloud
+A Quick History

-The story of Commerce Cloud is a story of acquisitions.
+The story of Salesforce Commerce Cloud is a story of acquisitions.
 In 2016, Salesforce spent $2.8 billion to acquire a company called Demandware.
 Founded in 2004, Demandware had grown quickly, becoming a global leader in cloud-based eCommerce services within a decade.

 Demandware operated more in the B2C segments, particularly online retail – its famous clients included boasting of famous clients like Marks & Spencer and L’Oréal.
 Along with the acquisition, Salesforce announced that Demandware would become the Commerce Cloud.